 "Chinchillas need a cage mate to be happy"

 Although chinchillas can be social animals, they can also live very happily on their own.
 Chins are very independent; they can easily live by themselves or with another chinchilla.
-They will not become lonely or depressed if you do not let them out for playtime, hold them, or have a playmate for them.
+They will not become lonely or depressed if you do not have a playmate for them.
 They are not like dogs where they are pack animals; they are content with being solitary or alone if you are away.
 Some chinchillas can even become more friendly as a result of living solo; this is due to them socializing and becoming familiar with their owner rather than another chinchilla.

 "Chinchillas are a cuddly pet"

 Unfortunately, there are many who consider adopting a chinchilla due to the misconception that they are very sweet and cuddly.
 Although there are some chinchillas that can be very friendly and outgoing, chinchillas are usually independent animals for the most part.
 They are a prey animal so they tend to enjoy staying within their cage in their safe space.
 Cuddling or squeezing them can be a stressful situation as they may feel as though a predator is attacking them.
 Other complications that can arise from this is accidental organ damage from improper handling and overheating if they are pressed against human body heat for excessive amounts of time.